gijit/gi/README.md

 2018 March 3 update
 -------------------
+Release v1.3.5 fixes an issue with the build on Windows.

 Release v1.3.4 builds LuaJIT with
 `XCFLAGS+= -DLUAJIT_ENABLE_GC64` in order to allow more than 4GB of memory use.